What does a Health Coach do?

 What can a Health Coach help you with?

 Health Coaches are commonly consulted for:

-- General health and wellbeing
+- General health coaching

 How can I find a Health Coach in my area?